A. S. Byatt: Fiction

 Byatt's novel The Biographer's Tale, published in 2000, she originally intended as a short story titled "The Biography of a Biographer", based on her notion of a biographer's life in a library investigating another person's life.
-This she developed into writing about a character called Phineas G. Nanson, who is attempting to learn about a biographer for a book he intends to write but who can only locate fragments of his three unwritten biographies instead: on Galton, Ibsen and Linnaeus.
-Phineas Gilbert Nanson (to give him his full name) is called after an insect and is a near anagram of Galton, Ibsen and Linnaeus, though Byatt said this was an "uncanny" coincidence which she did not realise until afterwards.The Children's Book, published in 2009, is a novel spanning from 1895 until the end of the First World War and centring on the fictional writer Olive Wellwood.
+This she developed into writing about a character called Phineas G. Nanson, who is attempting to learn about a biographer for a book he intends to write, but who can only locate fragments of his three unwritten biographies, which are on Galton, Ibsen and Linnaeus.
+Phineas Gilbert Nanson is named after an insect and is almost an anagram of Galton, Ibsen and Linnaeus, though Byatt said this was an uncanny coincidence that she did not realise until afterwards.

+The Children's Book, published in 2009, is a novel spanning from 1895 until the end of the First World War, centring on the fictional writer Olive Wellwood.
 She is based upon E. Nesbit.
-Another character — Herbert Methley — is a combination of H. G. Wells and D. H. Lawrence, according to Byatt.
+Another character—Herbert Methley—is a combination of H. G. Wells and D. H. Lawrence, according to Byatt.
 The novel also features Rupert Brooke, Emma Goldman, Auguste Rodin, George Bernard Shaw, Virginia Woolf and Oscar Wilde, all appearing as themselves.
-Byatt initially intended to title the book as The Hedgehog, the White Goose and the Mad March Hare.
+Byatt initially intended to title the book The Hedgehog, the White Goose and the Mad March Hare.

-Byatt said in 2009: "I think of writing simply in terms of pleasure.
-It's the most important thing in my life, making things.
-Much as I love my husband and my children, I love them only because I am the person who makes these things.
-I, who I am, is the person that has the project of making a thing.
-Well, that's putting it pompously — but constructing.
-I do see it in sort of three-dimensional structures.
-And because that person does that all the time, that person is able to love all these people."
-Her preference for "making things" is also present in a 2003 interview, when she said: "I don't like to talk about creative writing, which is a vestigial religious tic in me.
-If anything is created, God does it.
-I don't.
-I make things--making is a nice word".
-She writes at her home in West London and at another house in the Cévennes in Southern France, where she spends her summers.
-She does not write her fiction on a computer, she does so by hand, though she has deployed a computer for non-fiction articles.
+She wrote at her home in Putney, West London, and at another house in the Cévennes in Southern France, where she spent her summers.
+She did not write her fiction on a computer, she did so by hand, though she had deployed a computer for non-fiction articles.
 According to a 1991 unpublished interview with the Los Angeles Times Book Review, Byatt said she began her writing day at around 10 a.m., prompting herself by reading something easy and then something harder: "And then after a bit if I read something difficult that's really interesting I get this itch to start writing.
 So what I like to do is to write from about half past twelve, one, through to about four".
-At this point, she said, she began reading again.
+At this point, she said, she would begin reading again.